Before You Arrive at Simply Spay and Neuter of Orange County

 Please download the Client Information Packet, fill it out and bring with you to your surgery appointment.
 This will greatly decrease time spent on the necessary paperwork at the clinic in the morning and will allow us more time to answer questions and address concerns as we check in your pet for surgery.

-Please withhold your pet's food after 10pm the night before surgery to help ensure an empty stomach.
-Having water available until morning is acceptable, but please restrict access to water as soon as you awaken in the morning.
-Young puppies and kittens (8-12 weeks) may have a small meal in the morning before 6 am.
-Do not restrict access to water.
+Please withhold your pet's food after 10 pm the night before surgery to help ensure an empty stomach.
+Having water available until morning is acceptable, but please restrict access to water as soon as you awaken in the morning. +

 We will be discussing the option to do pre-anesthetic blood testing for your pet at check-in.
 Our staff will share with you the importance of doing these blood tests as an evaluation of the overall health and function of the internal organs responsible for processing the anesthesia and medications.
 Although there are always inherent risks associated with surgery and anesthesia, these tests can help detect problems that may alter anesthetic protocols, or even re-evaluate your pet as a candidate for surgery and reduce the risk factors involved.
 These tests are one way to have a look at the internal health of your pet.
 Please see the pricing and services page for more detailed information on the different tests available and recommendations for your pet.